Gageperrin/it-notes/it-topics/cissp.md

 Personal data may include direct or indirect identifiers.
 Direct identifiers are unique identifiers for an individual (phone number, SSN) while indirect identifiers may be used to narrow the scope of identification (age, zip code).

-Privacy policies are required to speak to how:
+Data governance roles
-* Data owners have defined accountabilities regarding the collection and protection of customer data.
-This is generally senior management.
+* Data Owners are senior-level individual who is ultimately responsible for classifying, defining, and protecting data within an organization including the policies and baselines to do so.
-* Asset owners are the person who owns the asset that processes sensitive data.
+* Asset owners manage hardware, software, or IT infrastructure, enforcing the policies defined by Data Owner.
-* Data custodians need to have defined responsibilities based on the input of owners
+* Data Custodians implement technical security controls and operational management of data per the policies of the Data Owner.
-* Data processors need to have clearly defined responsibilities when processing data on behalf of the owner
+* Data Processors process data on behalf of the Data Owner.
+They do not own or control the data or make decisions on it but stick to the rules.
-* Data subjects which are the individuals that the data belongs to
+* Data subjects are the individuals whose personal data is collected.

 The Organization for Economic Cooperation and Development (OECD) also has its own set of standards and policies.
 These include the following principles:
 * Collection Limitation Principle: Limit the collection of personal data to only what is needed to provide a service.